-On the backend, the MAC interfaces with the 10/100 PHY through an MII (Media Independent Interface) port which is internal to the LAN9215.
-In addition, there is an external MII interface supporting optional PHY devices.
+On the backend, the MAC interfaces with the 10/100 PHY through an MII (Media Independent Interface) port which is internal to the LAN9218.
 The MAC CSR's also provide a mechanism for accessing the PHY's internal registers through the internal SMI (Serial Management Interface) bus.